skyway/skyway.github.io/en/android-tutorial.md

 #### Receiving calls

 Answer when a partner requests a connection.
 When someone is trying to establish a media connection with you, `Peer.PeerEventEnum.CALL` will fire.
-Call the `answer()` function on the MediaConnection object you get from the callback to accept the connection.
+Call the `answer()` method on the MediaConnection object you get from the callback to accept the connection.
 If you set your own `_localStream`, you will be able to send video and voice to your partner.
-Use `setMediaCallbacks` to set event handlers like you did after `callWithId`.
+Use `setMediaCallbacks` to set event handlers like you did after `call`.
 Details will be explained later.

 *Java*
 {: .lang}